Local Boundary Reviews

-The number of electors enrolled in each of the 77 local government areas varies from just over 100 to more than 100,000.
-Brisbane City Council is the exception with almost 700,000 electors.
+The number of voters in each of the 77 local government areas varies from just over 100 to more than 100,000 people.
+The Brisbane City Council is the exception with almost 700,000 electors.

-Local boundary reviews occur every four years, according to legislated time frames, or in response to a referral from the Minister for Local Government.
-A review of divided councils is required to ensure each division contains a comparable share of electors.
-An outcome of a local boundary review may include the redivision of internal boundaries, realignment of external boundaries, an adjustment to the electoral arrangements or the number of divisions and Councillors representing an area.
+Local boundary reviews occur every four years according to legislated time frames, or in response to a referral from the Minister for Local Government.
+The outcome of a local boundary review may include the adjustment of internal or external boundaries, or changes to a council's electoral arrangements.

-The Change Commission is an independent body responsible for managing the local government boundary review process and is comprised of the following:
+The Local Government Change Commission is an independent body responsible for managing the local government boundary review process.
+The Change Commission is comprised of the following:

 - the Electoral Commissioner, or a combination of,

-- the Electoral Commission, the Deputy Electoral Commissioner and, a casual Commissioner.
+- the Electoral Commissioner, the Deputy Electoral Commissioner and, a casual Commissioner.

-Spatial representation of local government divisional boundaries and local government area boundaries are available for download from Queensland Spatial Catalogue - QSpatial.
+Spatial data relating to local government divisional and area boundaries are available to download from QSpatial.